 Is the power outlet you are using to charge your device working?
 You need to make sure that the power outlet you are using for your adapter or charger is, in fact, properly working.
 You can check whether the outlet is working by plugging in another device into the same outlet.
 If the device works or charges the other device you plug in, you can rest assured that the outlet is working properly.

-When all fails, you can rely on the Amazon Kindle Customer support.
-If your Kindle still won’t charge, review your device receipt and warranty and give a call to the Customer Support to get assistance with the device.
+When all fails, you can rely on the Kindle customer support.
+If your kindle not charging, review your device receipt and warranty and give a call to the Customer Support to get assistance with the device.

 If you are experiencing charging problems of your Kindle Fire, it could be an issue with a deficient power out or the micro-USB power port, an issue with the charging cable, or an error with the tablet.
-After applying some primary fixes if you find still the similar charging issue with your Kindle, you may require getting in touch with Amazon Kindle customer service for further help.
+After applying some primary fixes if you find still the similar charging issue with your Kindle, you may require getting in touch with Kindle support for further help.

 Basic Fixes for Kindle Fire Charging Issue